 Often a taxpayer may qualify for an Offer in Compromise.
 A financial hardship may qualify you for this type of relief based upon dire monetary need.

 Your tax specialist can also negotiate manageable payments, known as an installment plan, that can allow you to still have a decent quality of life while repaying your tax liability.

 Deciding on Your Own Fate

 Being under the burden of a back tax liability does not mean unconditional surrender to the government.
 There are many tax debt settlement options available.
-Even though the collection procedures might seem threatening, it is important to begin to deal with your problems immediately, before they get worse.
+Even though the IRS collection procedures might seem threatening, it is important to begin dealing with your problems immediately, before they get worse.

 Types of Collections

 There are two classifications of collections within the IRS procedures – Audits and Tax Collection:

 Audits require face-to-face meetings with agents, who will examine previous tax records, check bank accounts and investments, and investigate any personal matter pertinent to your financial status.